fernseed/fernseed.github.io/technology/_posts/2015-07-03-responsive-image-markdown.md

 Markdown has a short 'inline link' syntax which can be used to specify images, my preferred method when working in Markdown in Scrivener, but I to also want to provide a set of alternative assets for different screen DPI if the post in question contains images[^fn1].

+If you just want 2x images to be used in general and scaled, then all you need to care about is making sure that your actual image asset is of the appropriate quality and that the `img` tag has its `width` attribute set to exactly half of the true width.
+The major downside is the full-sized image attribute still needs to be retrieved in each case which is not ideal if you're trying to limit mobile bandwidth impact.

-There are ways to deal with this using scripting if your approach to each asset is broadly similar.
-For instance, when I deal with images I will always be dealing with a set of three variations on the same base image, with consistently named extensions (in this case, 2x and 3x for the higher DPI versions).
+There are ways to deal with this 'properly'[^fn2] and in an automated fashion, *if* your approach to naming and otherwise dealing each asset can be kept broadly similar.
+For instance, when I deal with images here I will always be dealing with a set of three variations on the same base image, with consistently named extensions (in this case, 2x and 3x for the higher DPI versions).

 Using [kramdown][#kramdown]'s IAL [extensions for blocks](http://kramdown.gettalong.org/syntax.html#block-ials) and a Scrivener regex lets us produce arbitrarily verbose output from a relatively clean input.
 Note that this particular inline extension markup is only currently available in the kramdown Markdown flavour; other Markdown compilers do offer extended image attributes, but I don't believe any currently offer srcset directly, although some do support arbitrary attributes in similar ways to kramdown.